forestgrape/coronavirus/index.md

 The task determine to habitat of Sars-CoV-2 in humans can be tackled either a [theoretical constraint based reasoning](#constraint-reasoning) or by an [empirical reasoning](#empirical-reasoning) based on observations of Covid-19.

 ### constraint reasoning
-In the following the habitat of Sars-CoV-2 is deduced from the [life cycle](#life-cycle) and its [tropism](#tropism).
+In the following the habitat of Sars-CoV-2 is deduced from the [life cycle](#life-cycle) and its [cell tropism](#cell-tropism).

-#### cell receptor
+#### cell entry and receptor
+[in rework/reorder]
+The cell entry receptor used by SARS-CoV-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2.

+#### orientation matters
-The cell entry receptor used by SARS-CoV-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2 .
-The barrier function of the apical cell layer and in vitro cell experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
+* The barrier function of the apical cell layer against coronavirus virions make an initial aptical entry necessary.
+* In vitro [cell culture to check] experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
 [McCray & Co](#mccray05) also observed that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
 Similarly was observed for the common cold causing coronavirus 229E: It infects the cells, corresponding to its receptor, amino-peptidase N, expression, preferably from the apical surface [[McCray](#mccray)].
 229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) for a basal entry.

-#### tissue distribution of ACE2
+#### ace2 receptor distribution
 There are two common methods to measure tissue distribution of proteins:
 * _antibody staining_: to detect ACE2 an anti-ACE2 antibody.
 Detects proteins on cell surfaces, however they just can be attached to the cell without being built into the cell membrane. .
 Used in the work of [Timens](#timens), [McCray](#mccray05)
 * _detect mRNA_: e.g. ACE2 mRNA.
 Necessary condition for local protein expression.
 However not sufficient for ACE2 on apical cell surface [to check].
 The mRNA expression across the human body is shown in  [Li et al](#li).

 For serving as an entry point, ACE2 should be built into the cell membrane as a receptor i.e. being useable from the outside.
 So if _both_ of above methods yield positive, this is very likely.
+Moreover since coronaviruses have a preference for [aptical tissue sites](#tissue-tropism)

 ACE2 is apically expressed
 * in the lower respiratory tract:<br>
-    well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)] and in alveolar epithelial type 2 cells [to check/find citation].
+    - well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)]
+    - alveolar epithelial type 2 cells [to check/find citation].
-* in the upper respiratory tract, only the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau). [other cells (goblet) too in rework]
+* in the upper respiratory tract
+    - the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).
+    - goblet cells[todo: other cells (goblet) too in rework]

 ### empirical reasoning
 Viral load in combination with the [movements of virions](#movement-of-virions) inside the body can be used to track tissue preferences of Sars-CoV-2.

-#### sars-cov-2 viral load
+#### betacoronavirus type 2 viral load
 The viral load observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
 * The only location where _all_ patients had viral Sars-CoV-1 load are the lungs [Farcas et al](#farcas).
 * For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (broncho-alveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
 The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome. <br>